ItzFabrezze/CS2012_Labs-HWS/README.md

 # CS2012_Labs-HWS
-All homeworkd and labs for CS 2012
+All homeworks and labs for CS 2012